oliver2619/svg-editor/README.md

 * Edit SVG
 * editor settings: background, unit (px, pt, em, ex, mm, cm, in), grid color
 * auswahl invertieren (why and how?)

-# Bugs (2)
-* undo insert shape / redo remove group: when shape is selected causes error
-* box shapes: ViewService.getElementsContainingPoint and ViewService.getSelectionBoundingBox is not correct with transformations